This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Modifications in PCR – 1”.

 d) Introduction of polymerase or Magnesium in plastic wires

 Explanation: An alternative to start the extension at higher temperature is to make the polymerase inactive by binding an antibody to it.
-The antibody detaches itself at higher temperature and thus polymerase is activated at higher temperature.
+The antibody detaches itself at a higher temperature and thus polymerase is activated at higher temperature.
 Also, the polymerase or Magnesium can be introduced into wax beads and these beads melt at higher temperatures.
 Magnesium is required for the polymerase to function.

 4. The primer annealing temperature is often very low from the maximum temperature.
 This low temperature leads to some mismatches.
-Is the statement true or false?

 Explanation: The primer annealing temperature is often very low from the maximum temperature.
 Though the low temperature is for stable binding of the template and the primer but at times it leads to mismatches.